igfarm/roFrame/README.md

 # roFrame - A Picture Frame with Roon Display

 ![roFrame](assets/pic3.jpg)

-A simple digital frame which displays “Now Playing” information from a Roon audio zone.
+A simple digital frame that shows "Now Playing" information from a Roon audio zone.
+It communicates with Roon as an extension.
 When music is not playing, it cycles through a user-defined slideshow of images.

 ## Features

+- Connection: Connects to Roon over Wi-Fi as an extension, so only a power cable is needed, and it can be placed where you like to see it.
 - Slideshow: Displays images from a local pictures directory when no music is playing.
 - Roon Metadata: Shows currently playing track information (artist, track title, album art, etc.) for a chosen Roon zone.
 - Kiosk Mode: Automatically launches in a full-screen browser on Raspberry Pi OS (with optional display power management).